sxluong/cse15l-lab-reports/LabReport3.md

 <h1>The Command 'grep' </h1>
 Brief introduction: This bash command, given a certain pattern list, will search given files for the pattern list (string, numbers,etc).
 After finding what it is looking for, it will return the line that contains the designated pattern list.
-For instance, finding a string in a text file and it will then return the line that contains that string.
+For instance, grep, given a string and designated text file, will find that string within the text file and return the line that contains the string (if it does).

 <h2>I will use 'grep -c'</h2>
 input :